JulienDeray/OSGi-lite/README.md

 ---------------------

 ### To include all modules in the pointed directory :
->java -jar Modules.jar -mp /the/path
+>java -jar Modules-1.0-SNAPSHOT.jar -mp /the/path

 ### To choose modules one by one with absolute path :
->java -jar Modules.jar -m /path/to/module1 /path/to/module2
+>java -jar Modules-1.0-SNAPSHOT.jar -m /path/to/module1 /path/to/module2

 ### To specify the common path and choose modules to include :
->java -jar Modules.jar -mprefix /path/to/modules -m module1 module2 module3
+>java -jar Modules-1.0-SNAPSHOT.jar -mprefix /path/to/modules -m module1 module2 module3